ys-lin14/OSRS-Analysis/README.md

 |      Efficiency (exp/hr)      |     1260      |   1500    |
 |     Hours until level 75      |      844      |    709    |

-The Iron Scimitar was more accurate than the Event RPG while the Event RPG was more efficient for training.
+The Iron Scimitar was more accurate while the Event RPG was more efficient for training.

 #### References
 *Old School Runescape* [Game].
 (2013).
 Cambridge: Jagex Ltd.